-Software licensing helps protect the software company and the end-user.
+Software licensing helps protect the customer and the software company.

-Here is everything you need to know about software licensing and 3 reasons you should use licensed software.
-Also, check out the special offer below that can save you money!
+Here is everything you need to know about software licensing and 4 reasons you should use licensed software.
+Also, check out the special discount below to save money on eco-friendly products.

 What is Software Licensing?

 The terms and conditions are often described in the Software License Agreement and include rules and restrictions on using the software.

 For example, the Software License Agreement usually describes how long you can use the software (e.g., 12 months), how many computers you can install it on, and what types of uses are permitted (e.g., educational vs. commercial use).
-It also includes restrictions on reverse engineering, selling, or transferring the software.
+It also includes restrictions on reverse engineering, modifying, selling, transferring, or distributing the software.

 Why is Software Licensing Important?

 Software licensing protects the software company’s intellectual property.
 It also protects the customer from cybersecurity threats.

 For instance, someone could purchase the software, reverse-engineer it, and sell a knock-off version.
-The software company misses out on revenue, and the end-user receives an illegitimate copy of the software, which could lead to performance issues and cybersecurity threats.
+The software company misses out on revenue, and the customer receives an illegitimate copy of the software, which could lead to performance issues and cybersecurity threats.

 If a customer violates the terms of the software agreement, they could lose the right to use the software or be forced to pay a fine.

-Individuals and organizations should read and fully understand the terms of the software license and ensure compliance.
+Individuals and organizations should read and fully understand the terms of the software license agreement and ensure compliance.

 4 Reasons You Should Use Licensed Software